-Nearby, observing all of this, were those legalistic Pharisees and teachers of the law again.
-They criticized Jesus and his disciples, “Why do you eat and drink with tax collectors and sinners?”
+Nearby, those legalistic Pharisees and teachers of the law criticized Jesus and his disciples, “Why do you eat and drink with tax collectors and sinners?”
 The religious leaders did not have room in their heart for such people.
 Yet, Jesus wanted to spend time with all kinds of sinners like he did with Levi.
 He wanted to heal them of their sins and transform their lives.
-Jesus responded to the religious leaders’ question in verse 31-32.
-“Jesus answered them, `It is not the healthy who need a doctor, but the sick.
+In verse 31-32, “Jesus answered them, `It is not the healthy who need a doctor, but the sick.
 I have not come to call the righteous, but sinners to repentance.’”
 Jesus declares himself here a spiritual doctor.
 When he meets us, he doesn’t intend to leave us in our sins.
 Even though at times we may feel that we are struggling and can’t overcome, God in His love is exceedingly patient with us.
-He is waiting upon us to make that decision.
 2 Peter 3:9 says, “The Lord is not slow in keeping his promise, as some understand slowness.
 Instead he is patient with you, not wanting anyone to perish, but everyone to come to repentance.”
-Levi had been a selfish tax collector for quite some time.
-One would never think such a man could become a disciple of Christ.
-But Jesus the healer changed him into a sacrificial servant and bold apostle.
+Jesus the healer changed Levi the tax collector into a sacrificial servant and bold apostle.
 He also became the gospel writer, Matthew who authored the beautiful Sermon on the Mount.
 We know that if Jesus healed and changed Levi, he can heal and change anyone.
+You see Jesus loves each of us.
+Even if we are sick in sin, He wants to be with us.
+He wants to spend time with us.
+What a beautiful invitation.
+When we turn away from our sinful life and turn completely to Jesus, he will indeed heal us.